 All thanked the Canvass Board whose meticulous work certified that the election results are true and accurate.
 The Canvass Board includes: Chair Geraldine Keeling, Shirley Mills, Francine Strother, Tereasa Thompson, and Beverly Zobel.
 Clerk McKechnie and her staff were thanked repeatedly.
 "I was amazed, astounded," said Assembly Member Steve Colligan of the effort of the clerk's office, calling the management of the many precincts "no small feat."

 Assembly Member Vern Halter thanked the voters of district 7, including Meadow Lakes, Talkeetna, and Skwentna.
-"It's a priviledge to represent you," Halter said.
-He said the Mat-Su is growing and on the verge of implementing the $64 million in road bonds recently funded.
+"It's a privilege to represent you," Halter said.
+He said the MAT-SU is growing and on the verge of implementing the $64 million in road bonds recently funded.

 Assembly Member Jim Colver said it was his fourth time being sworn in for another three years, but "it's not old yet."
 He is eager to be productive and get work done.